-The warrants were accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liabilities on our accompanying condensed balance sheet as of September 30, 2021.
+The warrants were accounted for as liabilities in accordance with ASC815-40 and are presented within warrant liabilities on the Company's accompanying condensed balance sheets as of March 31, 2022 and December 31, 2021.
 The warrant liabilities were measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of warrant liabilities in the condensed statements of operations.

 The Private Placement Warrants were valued using the Black Scholes Option Pricing Model as of January 26, 2021.
 The primary unobservable input utilized in determining the fair value of the Private Placement Warrants is the expected volatility of the ordinary shares.
 The expected volatility as of the Initial Public Offering date was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.
+Significant increases (decreases) in the expected volatility in isolation would result in a significantly higher (lower) fair value measurement.
 The expected volatility as of subsequent valuation dates was implied from the Company's own public warrant pricing.
-At September 30, 2021 the Private Placement Warrants transferred to Level 2 due to the use of an observable market quote for a similar asset in an active market.
+During the year December 31, 2021, the Private Placement Warrants transferred to Level 2 due to the use of an observable market quote for a similar asset in an active market.

 The Binomial Lattice Model was used in estimating the fair value of the Public Warrants for periods where no observable traded price was available, using the same expected volatility as was used in measuring the fair value of the Private Placement Warrants.
 For periods subsequent to the detachment of the warrants from the Units, the close price of the Public Warrant price was used as the fair value as of each relevant date.
-The Public Warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs and are classified as Level 1 as of September 30, 2021.
+The Public Warrants were classified as Level 3 at the initial measurement date due to the use of unobservable inputs and are classified as Level 1 as of March 31, 2022 due to being publicly traded.